 The following text, written by Andy Wasserman, is the foreword to the current, in print publication of George Russell's Lydian Chromatic Concept of Tonal Organization - Volume One, The Art and Science of Tonal Gravity (Fourth Edition, 2001, Concept Publishing Company)

 As you will soon discover for yourself, the Lydian Chromatic Concept of Tonal Organization requires us to think in a new way.
 While it is inevitable that you will bring what you know to the Concept, you will soon realize the dramatic difference of this musical landscape where tones, scales, chords, and modes resonate within the Principle of Tonal Gravity.
 In order for this to begin to work within you and within your music, it is strongly suggested that you give these ideas your complete openness and attention, and, even for brief moments, let go of your preconceptions of the theoretical foundations of Western music.
-The knowledge that appears in the two volumes of the Lydian Chromatic Concept bas been distilled very carefully to allow students of the Concept to adapt their own musical perspectives to this one.
+The knowledge that appears in this volume of the Lydian Chromatic Concept has been distilled very carefully to allow students of the Concept to adapt their own musical perspectives to this one.

 The unified core of ideas at the root of the Concept has the potential to transport music into a realm of deeper meaning.
 Opening up to those possibilities requires patience, concentrated thought, and dedicated study.
 Therefore it is important to realize that you cannot assimilate these ideas from too narrow a basis, either intellectually or emotionally.
 By making the effort to absorb the terminology and structure presented here, your musical foundation can be made stronger and the connections between you and your music more intelligent.
 Once the unity of the Concept begins to penetrate your practical understanding, everything in it becomes useful.
 It is then that its message challenges you to inquire musically and psychologically into the things you think and feel.
 For this reason, it is crucial to embrace the Concept from an emotionally receptive position of seeking something genuine for yourself in a world where most music is far removed from innovation and excellence.
 To do this requires a willingness to learn that emanates from self-motivation.
 The Concept has a unique way of interpreting and translating the things of great value that music can tell us--something about the meaning of organization and gravity.
 Its purpose is to generate new pathways toward greater freedom in exercising aesthetic judgment and discernment that invoke a more objective fulfillment of musical statement.
 The focus, attention, and consciousness you put into the study of the Concept will uncover greater meaning and an expansion of your musical understanding, regardless of the stylistic genre of music to which you apply it.